Answers to your Quick Start wizard questions

 Once the module is live and we have some click data, we will generate a set of popular recommendations across your whole corpus.
 Any newly published article will show these popular suggestions automatically, while the actual recommendations are being generated, so you’ll never miss out on engagement.

-You can add tracking parameters to your snippet using the third step of the wizard.
+To see Bibblio appear in your own analytics platform (for example Google Analytics), you can add tracking parameters to your snippet using the third step of the wizard.
 Under Add Tracking, click Create new tracking parameter.
 Add a name for the parameter and its value, then click Add to snippet.
 A line in your snippet will look similar to this:

 Repeat this process for each parameter you would like added.